ArberSephirotheca/gpu-forward-progress-TLAPlus/README.md

 - Bash shell

 Additional requirements for the empirical GPU experiments in Part II:

-- `x86_64` Linux
+- a Linux machine where a Docker container can access a Vulkan-capable GPU
-- either:
+- the documented host setups in this artifact are:
-  - Intel/AMD with `/dev/dri/renderD*`
+  - Intel/AMD via `/dev/dri/renderD*`
-  - or NVIDIA with `nvidia-smi` and NVIDIA Container Toolkit configured for Docker
+  - NVIDIA via `nvidia-smi` and NVIDIA Container Toolkit configured for Docker

 Support boundary: